-In 2024, the School's contribution remains \$1,500 (individual) or \$3,000 (family) toward your HRA.
+In 2025, the School's contribution to your HRA remains \$1,500 (individual) or \$3,000 (family).
 Employees wishing to supplement the School's HRA contribution can do so through a medical flexible spending account as described later in this guide.